 Pomegranate trees can be grown in regions with a similar climate to the Mediterranean, like parts of California.
 Trees tend to bear fruit within two years of transplant and can even be grown in pots.

 The pomegranate is picked ripe and does not continue to ripen off the tree.
 Therefore, there is no need to let it ripen at home before use.
 Whole, fresh pomegranates will keep on your counter for up to a week or in the fridge for up to two weeks.
 Seeds will keep in an airtight container in the fridge for up to five days or in the freezer for up to three months.
 Fresh juice should be consumed within a week.

 Nutrition and Benefits

 Pomegranate has been the cause of some dubious health claims by food manufacturers, and health studies continue to look at the potential benefits of the fruit and its juice.
-Regardless, pomegranate seeds are high in heart-healthy fiber, and both the seeds and juice and high in antioxidants.
-The seeds are a good source of vitamin C (12% of daily value) and K (10% of daily value) and are low in fat and cholesterol-free.
+Regardless, pomegranate seeds are high in heart-healthy fiber, and both the seeds and juice are high in antioxidants.
+The seeds are a good source of vitamin C (12% of daily value) and vitamin K (10% of daily value), and are low in fat and free of cholesterol.